Youth Center Division

-Youth Center visitors
+Youth Center visitors annually

 The Youth Center Division, Department of Youth and Sports under Ministry of Education cater to the educational and recreational needs of young people and continues to design and deliver youth-friendly services, facilities and programs through the establishment and operation of Youth Centers (YCs) and Youth Friendly Integrated Service Centers (YFISCs) in the country.
 Moreover, the Division also designs and implements innovative and relevant programs for young people.

 To support young people transitioning from adolescence to adulthood to achieve their potential as empowered individual through providing a safe, educative and conducive environment.

 - Provide recreational, educational and therapeutic services to youth

 - Coordinate the implementation and monitoring of the National Youth Policy

 - Collaborate and partner with relevant agencies and stakeholders to facilitate the provision of quality programs/services for youth

 - Cater to the diverse needs of NEET (Not in Education, Employment or Training) youth and adolescents through relevant training/programs